Dovid Katz: Early life and Yiddish studies

 In 1994 he founded at Oxford the then sole literary monthly magazine in Yiddish, "Yiddish Pen" and edited its first 27 issues.
 In 2001-2002 he was a Guggenheim Fellow in Yiddish literature.
 To date, four volumes of his own Yiddish short stories have appeared.
 In English: City in the Moonlight: Stories of the Old-time Lithuanian Jews (2012); East Broadway to Whitechapel (2025).
 In German: Ostjüdische Geschichten aus dem alten Litauen.
 In Italian: Nóah Anshel dell'altro mondo (2002).

 Katz, taken aback by the poverty he found among the last aged Yiddish speakers in Eastern Europe (many of them "flight survivors" who survived the war by fleeing to the Soviet Union, hence not eligible for aid under the narrow definition of "Holocaust survivor"), alerted the wider world to the issue in a 1999 op-ed in the Forward, which was cited by Judge Edward R. Korman in the Swiss Banks settlement in the U.S. District Court in 2004.
-Katz began to work closely with the American Jewish Joint Distribution Committee (JDC) on these issues, and he helped the founders of the Survivor Mitzvah Project by a group based in Santa Monica, California.

-In 2012, he took part in the Channel 4 reality series "Jewish Mum of the Year" as one of the judging panel alongside Tracy-Ann Oberman and Richard Ferrer.
-Most of the reviews of his own appearance judged it negatively and he did not think much of the program himself.

-In June 2014, two articles in Tablet magazine focused on the recent history and status of Yiddish linguistics, including his own contributions (and controversies).

 In 2018, he launched online a draft version of his Yiddish Cultural Dictionary, which is a free online English-Yiddish dictionary that stresses cultural specificities, with all discussions of entries in Yiddish; rooted in his descriptivist perspective in Yiddish stylistics, it contains detailed commentary about usage in Standard Yiddish, and also in both Northeastern (Lithuanian) and Central (Mideastern / Polish) dialects of Yiddish.
-By early 2025, it had around 40,000 entries and around 800,000 words of text.
+In 2025, he added to the original format the mobile-friendly edition, which in spring 2026 reached the 50,000 entry mark.

-In late 2021, he initiated the Lithuanian Yiddish Video Archive (LYVA) by putting on line several hundred (unedited) videos from his thirty years of expeditions to the last native speakers of Northeastern ("Lithuanian") Yiddish in Belarus, Latvia, Lithuania, northeastern Poland and eastern Ukraine.
+In late 2021, he initiated the Lithuanian Yiddish Video Archive (LYVA) by putting online several hundred (unedited) videos from his thirty years of expeditions to the last native speakers of Northeastern ("Lithuanian") Yiddish in Belarus, Latvia, Lithuania, northeastern Poland and eastern Ukraine.